codewith-mayank/automation-ui-api-suite/K6/README.md

 These scripts are used to:
 - Simulate realistic user traffic
-- Detect website or API load capacity
+- Detect website or API stress capacity
 - Capture performance bottlenecks
 - Strengthen QA performance portfolio